lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/connect-wifi.rst

     Also see `this potential solution. <https://unix.stackexchange.com/questions/679862/wpa-supplicant-conf-escaping-characters/>`_.

-If you have a monitor and keyboard/mouse combo connected, the easiest way is to use :ref:`beagleplay-wpa-gui`.
+If you have a monitor and keyboard/mouse combo connected, the easiest way is to use :ref:`beagleplay-wifi-wpa-gui`.

 Alternatively, you can use :ref:`wpa_cli instructions <beagleplay-wifi-wpa-cli>` over a shell connection through: